Tazaf/masrad-project-starter/README.md

 }
 ```

-Now you simply need to register the interceptor in your application module.
+Now you simply need to register this interceptor in your main application module.
 Since it's an HTTP interceptor, it's not like other providers and must be registered in a special way.
 In `src/app/app.module.ts`, add: